-- (a) the plan will achieve, or is capable of achieving within a reasonable time: - (ii) any performance requirements or targets established by the director. - (iii) any performance requirements or targets in the plan. - (c) the plan adequately provides for (v) assessing the performance of the producer's product stewardship program.
+- (a) the plan will achieve, or is capable of achieving within a reasonable time: (ii) any performance requirements or targets established by the director. (iii) any performance requirements or targets in the plan. - (c) the plan adequately provides for (v) assessing the performance of the producer's extended producer responsibility program.